Guide to Installing Wall System 2

 Insulating the stud frame

-The new stud frames should be filled with DFM acoustic insulation.
-The stud frame should be filled with no gaps between the insulation and the stud work.
+Infill the stud frame with DFM acoustic insulation.
+Fill the cavity with acoustic insulation with no gaps between the insulation and the stud work.

-Acoustic insulation can be cut with a hand saw or an old bread knife.
+You can cut acoustic insulation with a hand saw or an old bread knife.
 Measure the opening between the studs and cut the insulation approximately 5mm wider.
 Cutting the slabs wider than the opening will mean the slabs will friction fit between the studs.
-You shouldn’t need to use fixing to hold the slabs in place; if necessary, a screw or nail can be fastened into the side of the stud to hold the insulation in place.
+You shouldn’t need to use fixing to hold the slabs in place; if necessary, you can fasten a screw or nail into the side of the stud to hold the insulation in place.

 Fitting the soundproof panels

-NOTE: the panels are fitted with the blue face of the acoustic plasterboard facing into the room.
-The mass-loaded barrier mat on the back of the board faces into the wall.
+NOTE: Fit the boards with the blue face of the acoustic plasterboard facing into the room—the mass-loaded barrier mat on the back of the board into the wall.

 When you reach the edges of the wall, you will need to cut the soundproof boards.
-All Noisestop soundproof panels can be cut with a Stanley knife or hand saw.
-If you have power tools, they can be cut with circular saws or a jigsaw.
+Cut the boards with a Stanley knife, hand saw circular saws, or a jigsaw.

-It is important to ensure that every edge of the panels is well fitted and sealed.
-Do not leave gaps between the boards; ensure they are butted up together.
+It is essential to ensure that every edge of the panels is well fitted and sealed.
+Do not leave gaps between the boards; ensure they are butted together.
 Use AC50 acoustic sealant along the edges of each panel as you install them.
-Once you’ve fitted the first board, run a bead of sealant along the edge and then push the next panel up to the board.
-This will guarantee each panel has been sealed along the edge with acoustic sealant.
-Once you have fitted all the boards, you can go round the wall making sure any gaps have been filled with the acoustic sealant.
+Once you’ve fitted the first board, run a bead of the acoustic sealant along the edge and then install the next.
+Once all the panels have been fitted check the wall making sure you fill small gaps with the acoustic sealant.

 Finishing you wall

-Because all the soundproof panels in the Noisestop range are manufactured with a 12.5mm acoustic plasterboard with tapered edges, you can choose to finish the panels in two different ways.
-Because these panels are plasterboard, you can plaster skim straight onto the face of the panels using multi skim thin coat plaster.
-Alternatively, the tapered edge along two edges of the panel can be taped, filled and sanded.
+All our soundproof panels are manufactured using a 12.5mm acoustic plasterboard with tapered edges; you can finish the boards in two different ways.
+You can plaster skim straight onto the face of the panels using multi skim thin coat plaster.
+Alternatively, you can also tape the tapered edge of the panel, fil and sand them before decorating.

 Reinstate your wall furniture as necessary.
-Electrical points can be fitted back into the wall.
+You can reinstate electrical points back into the wall.
 To avoid cutting out sections of the wall, we would recommend surface mounted sockets.
-Always ensure that any areas that have been removed are sealed with acoustic sealant.
+If you are using recessed back boxes, use the acoustic putty pads to ensure the soundproofing integrity of the wall.